plancksecurity/foundation-planckCoreSequoiaBackend/README.md

 ## Windows

-On Windows, the Sequoia PGP backend for the pEp engine uses the CNG backend.
+On Windows, the Sequoia PGP backend for the pEp engine also uses the Botan backend.

 ### Use the Visual Studio compatible Rust compiler